ashutosh-mishra4/kombai-blog/content/posts/2023-04-12---Which-is-the-easiest-javascript-framework-to-learn-in-2023/index.md

 **TLDR**: _This article explores the two easiest JavaScript frameworks for beginners: Vue and Svelte.
 Both frameworks offer gentle learning curves, simple syntax, and intuitive data binding, making them more approachable than React and Angular.
 Vue is an excellent choice for those who appreciate HTML-like syntax with custom directives, while Svelte is ideal for developers seeking a framework that remains close to pure JavaScript.
 With real-world examples and detailed code reviews, this article helps new developers navigate the world of JavaScript frameworks more confidently._

-As a newbie developer or someone who is learning JavaScript from the past few months, you might be wondering which is the easiest JavaScript framework for you to pick up.
+As a newbie developer or someone who is learning JavaScript for the past few months, you might be wondering which is the easiest JavaScript framework for you to pick up.

 It's natural to ask that question because the JavaScript ecosystem is vast and ever-evolving, with countless numbers of frameworks and libraries available at your disposal.
-The decision can be daunting, especially for those just starting out in their web development journey.
+The decision can be daunting, especially for those just starting their web development journey.

 After extensive research and comparison, we have narrowed down the list to two of the most beginner-friendly JavaScript frameworks: Vue and Svelte.